Warsaw, Poland

 Coffee shops

-Here are some of the most popular and laptop friendly coffee shops among digital nomads and freelancers:
+Here are some of Warsaw’s most popular and laptop friendly coffee shops among digital nomads and freelancers:

-• Cat cafes: before Covid there were 5 of these unusual cafes in the city where you could work while having furry friends accompany you.
+- Cat cafes: There are 5 of these unusual cafes in the city where you could work while having furry friends accompany you.
 Some were free, some you could rent a table for 2 hours for USD 10.43 (40 PLN).

 Coworking spaces